AnthonyAndroulakis/readmat/README.md

 + timetable

 # Extras:
 All the necessary instructions are covered in this README document.
-However, if you'd like examples and/or extra explanations, look at the comments in mattools.py.
+However, if you'd like examples and/or extra explanations, look at the comments at the top of mattools.py.